amaraljt/LaTeXPy/README.md

 2. Input and output can be copy-pasted from and to standard LaTeX documents.
 3. LaTeXPy is intended to be used in a Jupyter notebook environment.
 It makes use of the display module (for LaTeX and Markdown) and the graphviz module (for graphs and Hasse diagrams).
 4. The parser does not require a parser generator.
 Local modifications and extensions should be fairly easy to make for someone familiar with Python.
 Currently the `latex2sympy2` package is also used.
 5. The LaTeX interface connects with automated theorem provers and model finders (currently Prover9/Mace4).
-Future syntax extensions may include other automated provers and SMT-solvers.
+Future syntax extensions may include other automated provers and SMT-solvers. *NOTE: This version of LaTeXPy does not implement model finders, Prover9 due to dependency issues.

 The current version of LaTeXPy.py is experimental and intended to get feedback on design decisions.
 The input language covers an interesting fragment of discrete mathematics (including finite sets, first-order logic and some `SymPy` functionality), but the syntax is still evolving and incorrect input currently does not